-- a) Key risks and issues - 4.1 The GLA's centralised marketing, planning and budgeting process, introduced in 2017-18, has led to significant improvements in the GLA's marketing and digital communications function.
-This includes working more strategically, efficiently and with agility, enabling the Marketing Campaigns and Digital Communications team to respond quickly to external events and changing priorities. - 4.2 Key benefits are: - streamlined messaging, ensuring we are not communicating to the same audience in an uncoordinated way.
-Rather than communicating with the same (highly engaged) audience, this approach enables us to reach a greater breadth of Londoners, ensuring different audiences can engage with messages most relevant to them.
-This is particularly important within the lens of public health messaging, to ensure the most vulnerable audiences are engaged with lifesaving information to avoid further disproportionate impact resulting from the pandemic, in addition to the need to effectively deliver recovery programmes, ensuring diverse audiences are reached and engaged with, to deliver holistic success; - improved digital communications to ensure we are reaching Londoners effectively online with appropriate content; - maximising the effectiveness of the marketing and digital resources to ensure we respond quickly to external factors and changing priorities; and - delivering better value for money for Londoners for example annual licences for tools, such as Shorthand (brings visually striking and compelling stories to Londoners online) as well as paid search strategies for London.gov.uk. - 4.3 The GLA's marketing campaigns and digital communications function plans and delivers large scale, campaigns across a wide range of policy areas for example rough sleeping and air quality.
-It also plays an important role in more reactive communications responding to external events and developments for example in response to the COVID-19 pandemic and Brexit. - 4.4 The proven success of this approach thus far will be at risk if the centralised marketing budget is not approved and seeking other alternatives would reduce efficiency.
-A smaller budget or budget devolved to other departments across the GLA would mean less impactful campaigns for Londoners and would have a detrimental effect on the ways of working to deliver these campaigns and activities. - b) Links to Mayoral strategies and priorities - 4.5 This work is linked directly to the GLA's core business objectives to:
+Key risks and issues

+- 4.1 The GLA's centralised marketing, planning and budgeting process, introduced in 2017-18, has led to significant improvements in the GLA's marketing and digital communications function.
+This includes working more strategically and efficiently, and with agility, which enables the Marketing Campaigns and Digital Communications teams to respond quickly to external events and changing priorities. - 4.2 This process has the following key benefits: - Streamlined messaging, ensuring we are not communicating to the same audience in an uncoordinated way.
+Rather than communicating with the same (highly engaged) audience, this approach enables us to reach a greater breadth of Londoners, ensuring different audiences can engage with the messages that are most relevant to them.
+This is particularly important within the lens of public health messaging, to ensure the most vulnerable audiences are engaged with lifesaving information to avoid further disproportionate impact resulting from the pandemic, in addition to the need to effectively deliver recovery programmes, ensuring diverse audiences are reached and engaged with, to deliver holistic success. - Improved digital communications to ensure we are reaching Londoners effectively online with appropriate content. - Maximising the effectiveness of the marketing and digital resources to ensure we respond quickly to external factors and changing priorities. - Delivering better value for money for Londoners for example, annual licences for tools as well as paid search strategies for London.gov.uk. - 4.3 The GLA's marketing campaigns and digital communications function plans and delivers large-scale campaigns across a wide range of policy areas for example, rough sleeping and air quality.
+It also plays an important role in more reactive communications responding to external events and developments for example, in response to the Covid-19 pandemic. - 4.4 The proven success of this approach so far will be at risk if the centralised marketing budget is not approved and seeking other alternatives would reduce efficiency.
+A smaller budget, or a budget devolved to other departments across the GLA, would mean less impactful campaigns for Londoners and would have a detrimental effect on the ways of working to deliver these campaigns and activities.

+Links to Mayoral strategies and priorities

-- increase awareness of the work the Mayor, the London Assembly and the GLA are doing on behalf of Londoners; - increase understanding, engagement and participation of Londoners in key projects, events and campaigns; and - increase Londoners' opportunities to access and influence London government.
+- 4.5 This work is linked directly to the GLA's core business objectives to: - increase awareness of the work the Mayor, the London Assembly and the GLA are doing on behalf of Londoners - increase understanding, engagement and participation of Londoners in key projects, events and campaigns - increase Londoners' opportunities to access and influence London government.

-c) Impact assessments and consultations
+Impact assessments and consultations

-- 4.6 The GLA will ensure services are procured competitively and sponsorship activities are managed in a fair and open manner in accordance with the GLA's Contracts and Funding Code and Sponsorship policy.
+- 4.6 The GLA will ensure services are procured competitively and sponsorship activities are managed in a fair and open manner in accordance with the GLA's Contracts and Funding Code and Sponsorship Policy.
 Officers consistently aim to secure value for money and make efficient use of funds. - 4.7 The centralised marketing budget will be closely managed and monitored to ensure effective and appropriate use of GLA resources.
 It is not considered necessary or appropriate to consult any other bodies on this proposed decision before it is submitted for approval.